Updated November 2022

 OpenSearch is a highly scalable open-source search and analytics platform for a broad range of use cases.
-Data can be ingested from various sources and then easily searched, analysed, and visualised.
-Main use cases include log analytics, application monitoring, anomaly detection, and website search.
+Data can be ingested from various sources and quickly searched, analyzed, and visualized.
+Prominent use cases include log analytics, application monitoring, anomaly detection, and website search.

 OpenSearch and OpenSearch Dashboards were originally derived from Elasticsearch 7.10.2 and Kibana 7.10.2.
 AWS